shepherd-media-classifier/shepherd/README.md

 >- This is a work in progress.
 Bug reports appreciated :-) just open a github issue.
 >- Expect false positives.
 The aim is to have zero adult content get through.

+## ALPHA Version Software

+This is marked as alpha version software, because in it's current state it is missing one key feature, the ability to load your own `RatingPlugin`s.
+The purpose of shepherd is to become a framework to build better content moderation systems, but this is not just be limited to specific types of adult content (as with the default `RatingPlugin`), and could in fact be used to filter anything you can build an AI classification filter for, or simpler filters such as blacklist/whitelist a particular app's content media.
+It's up to you as to whether you want to run it, and what you will filter.

 ## Minimum System Requirements